v6d-io/v6d/docs/tutorials/kubernetes/efficient-data-sharing-in-kubeflow-with-vineyard-csi-driver.rst

 Prerequisites
 =============

-- A kubernetes cluster with version >= 1.25.10.
+- A kubernetes cluster >= 1.19.
 If you don't have one by hand, you can refer to the guide `Initialize Kubernetes Cluster`_ to create one.
 - Install the `Vineyardctl`_ by following the official guide.
 - Install the argo workflow cli >= 3.4.8.
 - Install the kfp package <= 1.8.0 for kubeflow **v1** or >= 2.0.1 for kubeflow **v2**.